Are you all ready for the cold temperatures that come with winter?

 Baking soda is one of those items that you can use for virtually everything.
 Deicing is no different, really.

-But I’ll tell you upfront, if you live in a deeply frozen area, this will probably not be the solution for you.
+However, I’ll tell you upfront, if you live in a deeply frozen area, this will probably not be the solution for you.
 Though baking soda works well with thin layers of ice in mildly cold temperatures, it doesn’t have a high enough salt content to work on the really thick stuff.

 So if you are in a pinch when you wake up in an area that doesn’t normally get ice, but you find a small amount on your windshield, then you might want to sprinkle a little baking soda on it to see if it makes the ice melt a little faster.